amgookool/LAB2/README.md

 # Discussion

+The following criteria is used for assessing system performance:

+1. Task Priority Inversion - When a high priority task is preempted by a lower priority task.

+1. Execution of tasks always meet their deadlines

+1. Utilization - System utilization of each task.

+1. Jitter - The amount of variations in the timing of a task over the next iteration of a program or loop.

+**Note:**
   Absolute time refers to the total time the task has been in the running state.

   Percentage Time refers to the percentage of the total processing time of the task.

 ## Round-Robin Scheduling